Xrider74/PS1-to-Neogeo-Adaptor/readme.txt

 www.delta-island.com

-This projet allow you to use playstation 1 controller (gamepad or joystick) on Neogeo AES or MVS This projet is under GNU Licence
+This projet allow you to use playstation 1 controller (gamepad or joystick) on Neogeo AES or MVS This projet is under GNU GENERAL PUBLIC LICENSE

 You can build it by yourself for less than 15$ for MVS consolized